 Historic Preservation & Researching Your Home

-- Historic Property Indexes and Tax Photos from the late 1930s
+- Historic Property Indexes and Tax Photos from the 1940s to the 1970s

 - National Historic Register forms for the Park City Main Street Historic District and for other historic properties

 - "The Residences of Mining Boom Era Park City" National Historic Register nomination and Main Street nomination

 - “Park City, Utah: An Architectural History of Mining Town Housing, 1869-1907,” by Deborah Lyn Randall, Master’s thesis, 1985